feross/feross.org/quotes/index.md

 <h2>Design</h2>

 <blockquote>When you don't create things, you become defined by your tastes rather than your ability.
-Your tastes only narrow & exclude people.
+Your tastes only narrow &amp; exclude people.
 So create.
 -- <a href="http://en.wikipedia.org/wiki/Why_the_lucky_stiff">_why</a></blockquote>